 In a large bowl, combine the peaches, berries, bourbon, cornstarch and salt.
 Pour in the prepared baking dish and spread evenly.

 In the bowl of a food processor, combine flour, sugar, salt, nutmeg and lemon zest.
 Add the pecans and pulse until they are broken into large chunks with some small pieces.
-Add the cubes of butter and pulse until the mixture resembles a coarse meal.
+Add the cubes of butter or dairy free shortening and pulse until the mixture resembles coarse meal.
 Pecans should be well integrated but with visible chunks, and butter should be in pea-sized clumps.

 Very lightly pat the topping evenly on the fruit mixture, spreading out to the edges with your fingers.
 Bake for 45 minutes or until the crust is browned, filling is bubbly, and juices resemble a thick syrup.
-Let cool for 10 minutes, then serve as is, or with fresh cream, whipped cream or ice cream.
+Let cool for 10 minutes, then serve as is, or with ice cream, whipped cream, or vanilla-flavored Greek yogurt.